zotonic/zotonic/doc/ref/filters/filter_timesince.rst

 Show a readable version of a date/time difference.

-Translates the difference between two dates into a simple readable string like "2 minutes, 10 seconds ago".
+Translates the difference between two dates into a simple readable string like “2 minutes, 10 seconds ago”.

 Optionally takes an argument with the date to compare against, which is by default the current local date/time.